web-arena-x/webarena/environment_docker/README.md

 ID: ami-06290d70feea35450
 ```

+1. Create a security group that allows all inbound traffic.

-1. Create an instance (recommended type: t3a.xlarge, 1000GB EBS root volume) from the webarena AMI, and allow all inbound traffic in the security group, remember to select SSH key-pair.
+2. Create an instance (recommended type: t3a.xlarge, 1000GB EBS root volume) from the webarena AMI.
+Use the security group just created and remember to select SSH key-pair.

-2. Create an Elastic IP and bind to the instance to associate the instance with a static IP and hostname.
+3. Create an Elastic IP and bind to the instance to associate the instance with a static IP and hostname.
 Take note of the hostname, usually in the form of "ec2-xx-xx-xx-xx.us-east-2.compute.amazonaws.com".
 This will be used as "<your-server-hostname>" in the following commands.

-3. Log into the server, start all dockers by:
+4. Log into the server, start all dockers by:
 ```bash
 docker start gitlab
 docker start shopping